Peyman Esmaeili Fard Barzegar, Speaker at Neurology Conference

 Biography:

-Meet Peyman, a Doctor of Veterinary Medicine (DVM) graduate who is currently pursuing a Ph.D. in neurosurgery/neurosciences and biotechnology to evaluate the application of a biomaterial on sciatic nerve and spinal cord of rat, at WSU, Australia.
-Meanwhile, I am the laboratory manager and research assistant (RA) at School of Science, and I am certified to work with animals in Australia.
+Meet Peyman, a Doctor of Veterinary Medicine (DVM) graduate who is currently pursuing a Ph.D. in neurosciences and biotechnology to evaluate the application of a novel biomaterial on sciatic nerve and spinal cord and increasing the healing speed via laser and wireless electromagnetic fi eld stimulation, at Western Sydney University, Australia.
+Meanwhile, I am the research assistant (RA) and teaching assistant (TA) at School of Science.
+I have a keen interest in research in regenerative medicine, neuroscience, biotechnology and biomaterials and previously spent two years as a veterinarian and surgeon in Iran.

 Copyright 2024 Mathews International LLC All Rights Reserved